yamaceay/dp/guidelines.md

 Avoid bloating the stack.
 External libraries should only be used when they provide substantial leverage.
 Prefer standard libraries and internal modules when possible.
 ## Tests are contracts.
 Unit tests define the interface behavior, not just correctness.
 If a test breaks, it means a contract was violated — not just a bug was found.

+# Writing Guidelines

+## Purpose.
+Clear, coherent, academically rigorous writing with a human, practical tone.
+## Core principles.
+Write clearly and directly with simple sentence structures.
+Keep the tone academic but practical.
+Avoid rhetorical flourishes, artificial emphasis, and AI-like stylistic markers.
+Do not over-explain well-known concepts or under-explain paper-specific design choices.
+Each paragraph answers one question, develops one idea, and links to the next step.
+## Vocabulary and consistency.
+Preserve the author’s chosen terminology.
+Use synonyms only to improve clarity or remove ambiguity.
+Keep deliberate terms consistent across the paper.
+Avoid buzzwords, marketing language, and exaggerated claims.
+Prefer technical precision over stylistic variation.
+Example preferences: static attacker over stylistic alternatives; risk-based over risk-driven; do not rotate method/approach/framework without reason.
+## Sentence and paragraph structure.
+Prefer short to medium-length sentences.
+Avoid chained clauses, excessive commas, nested subordinates, and sentence–dash–sentence forms.
+Avoid artificial emphasis unless technically required.
+Keep paragraphs compact and purposeful (3–6 sentences).
+Avoid manual line breaks in prose; separate paragraphs with blank lines.
+Keep list items and sentence starts consistently capitalized.
+## Flow and ordering.
+Definitions appear before use.
+Motivation precedes mechanism; mechanism precedes evaluation.
+State assumptions explicitly.
+Avoid forward references unless required.
+Expected order: motivation and framing; threat model and preliminaries; method; variants/ablations; methodology; evaluation and discussion.
+## Academic tone and claims.
+Be precise and restrained.
+State contributions factually without overselling.
+Avoid subjective language unless empirically supported.
+When simplifying or deviating from prior work, explain why clearly and non-defensively.
+Treat related work respectfully and accurately.
+## Practical orientation.
+Emphasize design choices, trade-offs, and constraints.
+Explain the purpose and scope of simplifications.
+Prefer operational definitions when possible.
+Keep runtime, scalability, and applicability in view.
+## Repetition and references.
+Avoid unnecessary repetition.
+When repetition is needed, keep wording consistent.
+Refer back to definitions succinctly rather than restating them.
+Avoid excessive citations in a single sentence.
+## Explicit avoidances.
+No stylistic markdown emphasis for prose.
+No rhetorical questions or conversational fillers.
+No list-heavy prose unless structurally required.
+## Overall goal.
+The paper should read as careful, literature-aware, precise about assumptions, honest about limitations, and focused on a concrete problem.
+Clarity over elegance.
+Correctness over cleverness.
+Human readability over stylistic flair.